KLOS: Rock formats

 In early 1969, KABC-FM adopted a progressive rock format known as "Love".
 Under the direction of Allen Shaw, head of ABC FM Special Projects, the automated programming aired on ABC's other owned-and-operated stations—KGO-FM in San Francisco, KQV-FM in Pittsburgh, WABC-FM in New York City, WLS-FM in Chicago, and WXYZ-FM in Detroit.
 The syndicated format was voice-tracked by Brother John Rydgren.

 Not long after its debut, Love was dropped in favor of live, locally programmed freeform rock music at KLOS and its FM sister stations.
 In 1971, the station adopted the KLOS call letters.
 The switch was made to avoid confusion with its AM talk station.
 In late 1971, the freeform progressive rock sound ended, as Shaw and KLOS program director Tom Yates launched the first album-oriented rock (AOR) station in the United States.
 Under AOR, KLOS played only the top tracks from the best-selling rock albums and used the slogan "Rock 'N Stereo".
 The initial slate of disc jockeys on KLOS includes Jeff Gonzer, J. J. Jackson, Jim Ladd, and Damion.
 By 1972, KLOS had become the top-rated FM rock station in Los Angeles.
 The station promoted an outdoor rock concert called "California Jam" held on April 6, 1974, at the Ontario Motor Speedway in Ontario, California.

+After several years of ratings dominance by rival KMET, in 1980 consultant Jeff Pollack suggested that GM Bill Sommers hire Tommy Hadges from Boston (ex-WBCN & WCOZ) as Program Director.
+Hadges assembled an on-air team that included Frazier Smith, (from KROQ), Linda McGuinness (from KGB in San Diego), Bob Coburn (from WMET in Chicago) and "Uncle Joe" Benson (from WWWW in Cleveland).
+KLOS promoted very aggressively against KMET, giving away free parking to big concert events and distributing free t-shirts and bumper stickers featuring the name of the band performing.
+In the 1981 Fall Arbitron ratings, the 12+ share for KLOS was 5.7, compared to 3.7 for KROQ and 3.4 for KMET, which resulted in Hadges being named Program Director of the Year by the Los Angeles Times (Sunday, December 27, 1981, page 157).
+Later, Hadges organized an on-air Radiothon called Rock Relief For Africa, raising money for Ethiopian famine relief through the American Red Cross, supported by many local musicians including Jackson Browne, Bonnie Raitt and Ratt.
+In 1985, Hadges left his PD position to join Pollack Media Group as an international radio consultant, though continuing as direct consultant for KLOS under new PD Rita Wilde.